Facebook Remarketing: Advertising to the Right People

 This is essentially a piece of code from your Facebook ad account that you put in the backend of your website and then whenever someone visits your website (if they are a Facebook user) it will capture their information so you can later retarget this person.

 Anyone who knows digital marketing will tell you that retargeting is where the magic happens.
 People who are remarketed to are MUCH more likely to convert than marketing to a cold audience.
 Using the Facebook Pixel is absolutely pivotal for anyone who is trying to master Facebook ads.

-Creating custom audience in Facebook’s ad manager is how you are going to put the pixel to work.
-There are four different kinds of audiences you can create: customer file, website traffic, app activity and engagement.
-The two that I use the most and have had the most success with are customer files and website traffic.
+Creating a custom audience in Facebook’s ad manager is how you are going to put the pixel to work.
+There are four different kinds of audiences you can create: customer file, website traffic, app activity, and engagement.
+The two that I use the most and have had the most success with our customer files and website traffic.

 For customer files, you can use things such as email lists or give data points on your customers such as phone numbers, addresses, etc. The more data points you give Facebook the more accurate your remarketing campaigns will be.

 Another audience that you will have a lot of success with is website traffic.
 So this can be anyone who has visited your website within a specific time frame.
 You can customize it even further and Ill give an example to be more clear on what can be done.
 Say you own a eCommerce store that sells the world’s softest t-shirts.
 You can create an audience that includes website visitors from the past 180 days that put items in their cart but never ended up purchasing.